outhash

 It was Fox's longest game for the Phils, but, as he pointed out, it wasn't the longest of his career.
 That was in 1962 when he pitched for the Detroit Tigers.

 "We were playing the Yankees in Detroit.
 Saturday afternoon.
 The game went 22 innings.
 7 hours.
 I came in in the 12th and pitched eight innings of shutout ball.
-Phil Regan came in to relieve me, and a backup outfielder hit a home run.
+Phil Regan relieved me, and a backup outfielder hit a home run.
 And then we didn't score, so the Yankees won."
+(Fox also pitched 7 1/3 innings in relief for Detroit on June 11, 1963, in a 15-inning game against the Red Sox in which he took the loss.)

 About his pitching style, Fox says, "I wasn't an over-powering pitcher, but I could throw a curveball, a good changeup, and a sinker-type pitch.
 I kept the ball low, and I threw a lot of strikes.
 The infielders knew how I pitched, and they expected the ball to be hit on the ground."

-Terry Fox's career stats show that he was a great control pitcher.
-He faced a total of 1,664 batters and walked only 124, hit only 12, threw six wild pitches, and was called for just one balk.
+Terry Fox’s career stats bear this out.
+In seven major league seasons, he faced 1,664 batters, issued only 124 walks, hit only 12 batters, threw just six wild pitches, and committed just one balk.

 I mentioned the Phillies infamous late season collapse of 1964 to Fox, and he told me about the Tigers' similar collapse in 1961, his rookie year.
-Detroit finished in 2nd with a record of 101-61 that year, a record that was normally good enough to win the pennant.
+Detroit finished 2nd in the AL with a record of 101-61 that year, a record that was normally good enough to win the pennant.
 But the Yankees went 109-53.

 The Tigers spent 83 days in 1st place that year.
 With hitters like Norm Cash, Rocky Colavito, and Al Kaline, the Tigers scored more runs than the vaulted Yankees offense, 841 to 827.

-But the Tigers lost 11 of 13 games between Aug 28 and Sept 10th and dropped from 1.5 games back to 11.5 games back.
+But the Tigers lost 11 of 13 games between Aug 28 and Sept 10th and dropped to 11 1/2 games back.
 They were out of it, a collapse almost as bad as the Phils' epic 1964 choke.
 The Yanks went on to beat the Reds in the 1961 World Series 4 games to 1.

 Another painful memory for Fox came on September 17, 1961, of that same season, another game against the Yankees at Tiger Stadium that went extra innings.